jackbsteinberg/std-toast/study-group/Toast-Implementation-Studies.md

 Material-UI provides both `<Snackbar>` and `<SnackbarContent>` components.
 The SnackbarContent lets the developer style the `root`, `message`, and `action` via the `classes` property, and the component is used as a child of Snackbar to display when style is needed.
-The `classes` property of Snackbar lets the developer add style the `root`, and each of the possible positions the toast can be in (`anchorOriginTopCenter`, `anchorOriginBottomCenter`, etc.).
+The `classes` property of Snackbar lets the developer style the `root`, and each of the possible positions the toast can be in (`anchorOriginTopCenter`, `anchorOriginBottomCenter`, etc.).
 This is likely to allow finer control over the exact placement in each position.